alcl2000/PP1-Amy-Lewis/README.md

 ![A sitemap created in wireframe for to show the stucture of pages within this project](assets/content/readme/wireframe-sitemap.jpg)
 ![A wireframe created for the home page, on larger screens](assets/content/readme/wireframe-homepage-large.jpg) ![A wireframe created for the home page, on smaller screens](assets/content/readme/wireframe-homepage-small.jpg) ![A wireframe created for the menu page, on large screens](assets/content/readme/wireframe-menu.jpg) ![A wireframe created for the order page, on large screens](assets/content/readme/wireframe-order.jpg)
 ## Features
+### Header & Navigation Bar

+The header provides a welcome to the site, with a bold title on top and a friendly tagline to welcome users in.
+The fonts used a both credited below, and both have alternate tags for users who's browsers may not support the linked fonts.

+The navigation bar is placed directly below the header for ease of access by users, it contains 3 evenly spaced links to the other pages of the site, making it easy to navigate through.
 ### Landing Page

 The landing/Index page acts as a home page to the Bakery Website; it has a short about section and a section with the Frost's unique selling point as a way to encourage new customers.
 There is also a video, demonstrating common baking techniques as a way of inticing customers, the video plays on mute and allows users to pause or play it with the use of controls.
 The landing page also has a map and address section, which fulfills user expectation 2.